scope is

 To properly process model modifications the execution has to enter the Angular

-execution context using the $apply
+execution context using the $apply method.

 will be properly accounted for by Angular.
 For example if a directive listens on

-DOM events, such as ng-click
+DOM events, such as ng-click it

 must evaluate the expression inside

-the $apply
+the $apply method.

-After evaluating the expression, the $apply
+After evaluating the expression, the $apply method

-performs a $digest
+performs a $digest.

 In the $digest phase the scope examines all of

-expressions and compares them with the
+the $watch expressions and compares them with the

 previous value.
 This dirty checking is done asynchronously.
 This means that

-assignment such as $scope.username="angular"
+assignment such as $scope.username="angular" will not

-immediately cause a $watch
+immediately cause a $watch to be notified, instead

-notification is delayed until
+the $watch notification is delayed until

-phase.
+the $digest phase.
 This delay is desirable, since it

 coalesces multiple model updates into

-notification as well as it guarantees that
+one $watch notification as well as it guarantees that

-during the $watch
+during the $watchnotification no

-es are running.
+other $watches are running.
 If

-changes the value of the model, it will force
+a $watch changes the value of the model, it will force

-additional$digest
+additional$digest cycle.

 -